Aetherinox/proteus-app-manager/README.md

 <br />

 > [!WARNING]
-> This script has been specifically developed for ZorinOS v16.x [based on 20.04.6 LTS (Focal Fossa)].
-There is absolutely no guarantee that this will work on other distros.
-There's a good likelihood that most features will work, but use at your own risk.
+> This script has been developed for ZorinOS [based on 20.04.6 LTS (Focal Fossa)] and Ubuntu platforms.
+At present, other distributions are not planned until stability has been reached on its originally planned distros.

 <br />